Table of Contents

 Autism bracelets are important identification tools for children on the spectrum.
-They provide the necessary information in difficult social situations and emergencies, but also promote the acceptance of autism.
+They provide the necessary information in difficult social situations and emergencies, but also promote the acceptance of autism spectrum disorder.
 Here’s what you need to keep in mind when choosing an autism bracelet for your child.

 What Is an Autism Bracelet?

 An autism bracelet is a medical ID bracelet for individuals with autism.
 The main purpose of the bracelet is to let other people know that your child is on the autism spectrum.
 It can be helpful in social settings, during meltdowns in public, as well as in emergency situations, especially if your child can’t communicate.

 The bracelet typically includes the following information: